 This simple martingale strategy example shows this basic idea.
 Imagine a trading game with a 50:50 chance of winning verses losing.

 Table 1: Simple betting example.

 I place a trade with a $1 stake.
 On each win, I keep the stake the same at $1.
 If I lose, I double my stake amount each time.
 Gamblers call this doubling-down.

 If the odds are fair, eventually the outcome will be in my favor.
 And since I’ve been doubling my stake each time, when this happens the win recovers all of the previous losses plus the original stake.

 This is thanks to the double-down effect.
 Winning bets always result in a profit.
-This holds true because of the fact that 2n = ∑ 2n-1 +1.
-That means the string of consecutive losses are recovered by the winning trade.
+This holds true because of the mathematical fact that 2n = ∑ 2n-1 +1.
+That means the string of consecutive losses is recovered by the last winning trade.

-If you’re interested in experimenting with the toy system, here is my simple betting game spreadsheet:
+If you’re interested in experimenting with the toy system, here is a simple betting game spreadsheet: